AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 ## Public Inputs

-The structure of this public inputs aligns with that of [initial public kernel circuit](./public-kernel-initial.md), [iterative public kernel circuit](./public-kernel-iterative.md), and [tail public kernel circuit](./public-kernel-tail.md).
+The structure of this public inputs aligns with that of the [initial public kernel circuit](./public-kernel-initial.md), the [inner public kernel circuit](./public-kernel-inner.md), and the [tail public kernel circuit](./public-kernel-tail.md).

 ### Constant Data